 Like other appliances that produce “cold,” refrigerators cycle refrigerant through the unit to remove heat from the air.
 The unit, which is essentially a box, must be well insulated to prevent warm air from being absorbed.
 The quality of the condenser and the insulation are the main factors contributing to the efficiency and effectiveness of a refrigerator.

-For more information, see How a Refrigerator Works.
+For more information and a larger illustration, see How a Refrigerator Works.

 The primary complaints about a malfunctioning refrigerator are that it cools and freezes too much or too little.
 While there are several troubleshooting steps you can take to isolate the problem, most repairs need to be done by a professional repairperson.